Pardon the dust!

 Game Overview

-Its typically a bad sign when a game is primarily marketed as being educational or Christian; games like this usually place so much emphasis on teaching their material that they forget about being entertaining, making these games little more than a virtual classroom.
-Alternatively the developers end up going in too far in the opposite direction, creating a game thats fun to play but actually teaches very little.
+It's typically a bad sign when a game is primarily marketed as being "educational" or "Christian"; games like this usually place so much emphasis on teaching their material that they forget about being entertaining, making these games little more than a virtual classroom.
+Alternatively the developers end up going in too far in the opposite direction, creating a game that's fun to play but actually teaches very little.
 Or to put it another way, if the former was too busy being a classroom, this other group is too busy being recess.

 Captain Bible in the Dome of Darkness is one of those rare examples that managed to hit a healthy balance between teaching the player and providing interesting gameplay.
-Its gameplay mixes trivia questions with a scavenger hunt-like adventure, and the occasional battle sequence is added in to spice things up.
-If you really wanted to shoehorn this game into a single category, Id put it with point and click adventures, as youre directing a character through areas, locating useful items, and navigating dialogue trees in an attempt to complete their goals.
-Id even go so far as to say that this adventure holds up fairly well with modern point and click adventure games.
+It's gameplay mixes trivia questions with a scavenger hunt-like adventure, and the occasional battle sequence is added in to spice things up.
+If you really wanted to shoehorn this game into a single category, I'd put it with point and click adventures, as you're directing a character through areas, locating useful items, and navigating dialogue trees in an attempt to complete their goals.
+I'd even go so far as to say that this adventure holds up fairly well with modern point and click adventure games.
 Sadly, this genre as a whole is much less popular than it used to be, as much more flashy and action-heavy games have taken center stage over the years.

-But enough about that; lets talk about the adventure that lies before us.
-The story is fairly direct: in the far distant future, a town has been covered in a Dome of Darkness by the Enemy, and its up to the heroic Bible Corps to rescue the people trapped inside.
+But enough about that; let's talk about the adventure that lies before us.
+The story is fairly direct: in the far distant future, a town has been covered in a Dome of Darkness by the Enemy, and it's up to the heroic Bible Corps to rescue the people trapped inside.
 This dome not only covers the land in darkness, it also acts as a sort of mind control device, causing the people within its sphere of influence to be easily convinced by whatever they are told.
 This is bad enough, but the Enemy has also sent an army of robot Cyber Deceivers into the town to spread lies and misinformation among the people.
 Without the Truth to guide them, these people will fall victim to the lies and become trapped in false, confused realities -- some even undergo bizarre transformations into something less than human!

 While the Bible Corps is strong, they still have their limits.
 Unable to dispel the Dome of Darkness completely, they managed to punch a hole in its outer shell that is just large enough to allow a single operative and some supplies through.
 Known for his strong Faith, Captain Bible is selected for this task, and sent on his way.
-Unfortunately, the Dome and some of the Cybers lurking within are able to erase the memory of his electronic Bible, requiring him to search around to find the verses hell need to combat the lies that are being spread.
+Unfortunately, the Dome and some of the Cybers lurking within are able to erase the memory of his electronic Bible, requiring him to search around to find the verses he'll need to combat the lies that are being spread.

-Once seven victims have been freed of the Enemys mind control, they can team up with Captain Bible to pilot a giant construction robot known as the Unibot.
-Together, armed with the robots physical might and the holy scriptures powerful Truth, they can tear down the Tower of Deception that generates the Dome of Darkness and save the day.
+Once seven victims have been freed of the Enemy's mind control, they can team up with Captain Bible to pilot a giant construction robot known as the Unibot.
+Together, armed with the robot's physical might and the holy scriptures' powerful Truth, they can tear down the Tower of Deception that generates the Dome of Darkness and save the day.

-This is a pretty good set up for a game, even if it wasnt trying to be educational.
+This is a pretty good set up for a game, even if it wasn't trying to be educational.
 The gameplay itself holds up very well too, though I did notice a problem.
-Old games didnt have the graphical advantages we have today, and this causes some lag when the game is trying to handle the more complicated Cyber designs.
+Old games didn't have the graphical advantages we have today, and this causes some lag when the game is trying to handle the more complicated Cyber designs.
 If this game was rereleased using nearly any modern GUI library, this problem would simply correct itself.

 There is a problem from a practical standpoint, however.
-This game does a great job of showing how the Bible can answer so many questions and even provides rebuttals for a great many of the uncharitable claims Ive encountered in person and on social media over the years, but it does so by using scripture and scripture alone.
-Quoting the Bible automatically convinces everybody in this game, but in real life, if the person youre talking with doesnt accept the Bible as Truth, then nothing you quote from it will sway their opinion.
+This game does a great job of showing how the Bible can answer so many questions and even provides rebuttals for a great many of the uncharitable claims I've encountered in person and on social media over the years, but it does so by using scripture and scripture alone.
+Quoting the Bible automatically convinces everybody in this game, but in real life, if the person you're talking with doesn't accept the Bible as Truth, then nothing you quote from it will sway their opinion.

-That said, this was a great ride from start to finish, and there were a number of things I wasnt expecting.
-Im even willing to say that I learned some unexpected things about the Bible playing through this one.
-Now, since this is a really old game, youll need to either run it on an ancient system or use a tool like DOSbox, but if youre able to find a copy and get it running, Id really suggest giving Captain Bible in the Dome of Darkness a go.
+That said, this was a great ride from start to finish, and there were a number of things I wasn't expecting.
+I'm even willing to say that I learned some unexpected things about the Bible playing through this one.
+Now, since this is a really old game, you'll need to either run it on an ancient system or use a tool like DOSbox, but if you're able to find a copy and get it running, I'd really suggest giving Captain Bible in the Dome of Darkness a go.

 Points of Interest